Genivia/ugrep/README.md

                   of NUM may be 1, 2, 4, or 8.
 The default tab size is 8.

            --tag[=TAG[,END]]
                   Disables  colors to mark up matches with TAG.
 END marks the end of a match if specified, otherwise TAG.
 The default is `___'.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN  to  match  bytes, not Unicode characters.
-For  example,  -U '\xa3'  matches  byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.
+For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode  code  point U+00A3  represented  by  the  UTF-8  sequence  C2  A3.
+See also --dotall.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched  line.